 Choosing the Right Amount of Legal Malpractice Insurance Coverage

 When evaluating your legal malpractice insurance, the first step is to ask yourself, “What limits do I actually need?”
 You should choose the coverage amount that matches your level of risk.

 Your potential exposures should directly correlate with the limits you’re carrying.
 The per claim and aggregate limits you have directly affect the price of your premium.

-With that in mind, consider that if you need $1,000,000 per claim limit (which is a very common limit for solo attorneys and small firm), you will more than likely only need $1,000,000 as an aggregate limit as well.
+With that in mind, consider that if you need a $1,000,000 per claim limit (which is a very common limit for solo attorneys and small firms), you will more than likely only need $1,000,000 as an aggregate limit as well.

 We do see many firms that carry additional aggregate limits of either $2,000,000 or $3,000,000.
 These additional aggregate limits will cost you an additional premium.
 When choosing an aggregate limit, you should consider how many times you think you will have a $1,000,000 claim, let alone 2 large claims within a policy period.
 If you don't think there’s a chance you will face multiple claims in one policy period, you may not need additional aggregate limits.

 Your deductible also affects your price.
 Just like with personal insurance policies, the higher your deductible, the lower your premium.

 Deductibles for malpractice insurance can vary from as low as $1,000 to as high as $25,000, or even higher.
 They can also be either per claim or aggregate.